zetxqx/llm-d-kv-cache-manager/docs/configuration.md

 ### Token Processor Configuration (`TokenProcessorConfig`)

-Configures how tokens are converted to KV block keys.
+Configures how tokens are converted to KV-block keys.

 ```json
 {